alhajee/ckan/doc/maintaining/background-tasks.rst

     Extensions should use :py:func:`ckan.plugins.toolkit.enqueue_job` instead.
-    It's the same function but accessing it via :py:mod:`ckan.plugins.toolkit` :ref:`decouples your code from CKAN's internal structure <use the plugins toolkit>`.
+    It's the same function but accessing it via :py:mod:`ckan.plugins.toolkit` :ref:`decouples your code from FMLD's internal structure <use the plugins toolkit>`.

 The first argument to ``enqueue`` is the job function to use.
 The second is a